Pasantía publicado por: Social Science Research Council

 Measure of America is an initiative of the SSRC dedicated to stimulating fact-based public debate about, and drawing political attention to, issues of well-being and access to opportunity in the United States.
 The hallmark of this work is the American Human Development Index, a composite measure that reflects what most people believe are the basic ingredients of a good life: health, education, and income.
 Measure of America published the first-ever human development report for an affluent country in 2008, and it has since released additional reports at the national, state, and county levels.
 In addition, Measure of America produces thematic papers as well as interactive online tools.

 Measure of America is currently seeking an intern to assist in researching, writing, and producing papers, reports, and online tools.
 This is a great opportunity for someone who wants to participate in the development of future online reports for the program, and who wants to hone his or her research and writing skills in the process.
-The ideal intern would be able to come into the office 3–5 days per week for 2–3 months.
-A small stipend is included to cover transportation.
-Applications are accepted on a rolling basis.
+The ideal intern will be able to come into the office for 20 hours per week for a minimum of two months.
+This is an unpaid internship with a small stipend for travel.
+When possible, school credit will be given.

 Duties, which will be performed under the supervision of program staff, include